John McCain: Cultural and political image

 In his own estimation, McCain was straightforward and direct, but impatient.
-His other traits included a penchant for lucky charms, a fondness for hiking, and a sense of humor that sometimes backfired spectacularly, as when he made a joke in 1998 about the Clintons that was widely deemed not fit to print in newspapers: "Do you know why Chelsea Clinton is so ugly? – Because Janet Reno is her father."
+His other traits included a penchant for lucky charms, and a sense of humor that sometimes backfired spectacularly, as when he made a joke in 1998 about the Clintons that was widely deemed not fit to print in newspapers: "Do you know why Chelsea Clinton is so ugly? – Because Janet Reno is her father."
 McCain subsequently apologized profusely, and the Clinton White House accepted his apology.
 McCain did not shy away from addressing his shortcomings, and he apologized for them.
 He was known for sometimes being prickly and hot-tempered with Senate colleagues, but his relations with his own Senate staff were more cordial, and inspired loyalty towards him.
 He formed a strong bond with two senators, Joe Lieberman and Lindsey Graham, over hawkish foreign policy and overseas travel, and they became dubbed the "Three Amigos".

 McCain acknowledged having said intemperate things in years past, though he also said that many stories have been exaggerated.
 One psychoanalytic comparison suggested that McCain was not the first presidential candidate to have a temper, and cultural critic Julia Keller argued that voters want leaders who are passionate, engaged, fiery, and feisty.
 McCain employed both profanity and shouting on occasion, although such incidents became less frequent over the years.
 Lieberman made this observation: "It is not the kind of anger that is a loss of control.
 He is a very controlled person."
 Senator Thad Cochran, who knew McCain for decades and had battled him over earmarks, expressed concern about a McCain presidency: "He is erratic.
 He is hotheaded.
 He loses his temper and he worries me."
 Yet Cochran supported McCain for president when it was clear he would win the nomination.
 The Chicago Tribune editorial board called McCain a patriot, who although sometimes wrong was fearless, and that he deserves to be thought of among the few US senators in history, whose names are more recognizable than some presidents.

 All McCain's family members were on good terms with him, and he defended them against some of the negative consequences of his high-profile political lifestyle.
 His family's military tradition extends to the latest generation: son John Sidney IV ("Jack") graduated from the U.S. Naval Academy in 2009, becoming the fourth generation John S. McCain to do so, and is a helicopter pilot; son James served two tours with the Marines in the Iraq War; and son Doug flew jets in the navy.
 His daughter Meghan became a blogging and Twittering presence in the debate about the future of the Republican Party following the 2008 elections, and showed some of his maverick tendencies.
 In 2017 Meghan joined the cast of the popular ABC talk show The View as a co-host.
 Senator McCain himself also appeared as a guest on the program.